astropy/astropy/docs/table/masking.rst

       1.0   --
       --  val

-Initializing from lists with embedded `numpy.ma.masked` elements is considerably slower than using `numpy.ma.array` or |MaskedColumn| directly, so if performance is a concern you should use the latter methods if possible.
+Initializing from lists with embedded `numpy.ma.masked` elements is considerably slower than using :func:`numpy.ma.array` or |MaskedColumn|
+directly, so if performance is a concern you should use the latter methods if possible.

 **Add a MaskedColumn object to an existing table**